hedsnz/hedsnz/README.md

 - Hi, I'm Hedley.
-- I'm a data analyst/engineer.
+- I'm a software engineer/data analyst-type person.
 I mainly write R and Python code.
 - My [primary](https://gitlab.com/hedsnz) remote account is with GitLab, but I maintain this account to contribute to open-source projects.
 - You can reach me via [my website](https://heds.nz).